pfoster4/zmk-config-dyad/build-guide.md

 If you're already familiar with using solder paste and hot plates, then you probably don't need to read the next couple sections.
 You can still read on to get a good laugh out of the scrappy way I got it done with what was on hand.

+The component orientation either does it matter or self-explanatory for all of the parts except the diodes.
+The day is obviously only allow current to flow in one direction, so the keyboard wouldn't work as expected if they're installed backwards.
+Dyad has the required diode orientation printed into the silk screen layer of the PCB with the standard schematic symbol.
+All you need to know to get this right is that there is a line printed on the top of the diode (it might be faint, but it's there) which needs to be oriented on the same side as the line in the schematic symbol (the one that the arrow is pointing to).
+Most micro controllers also have a diode check mode that will allow you to verify the directionality of your diode along with the voltage drop across it.

 ### Recommended Soldering Steps

 1. **Pre-tin one half of the pads.** Use a small amount of solder—less is better than too much, since you can always add more later.